No Excuses Mindset - Get It Done

 Rain or Shine - Get It Done...

-However, some days should be spent on recovery, technique, and other skills especially if you are working hard (high stress), not eating well, nor sleeping enough hours each night.
+However, some days should be spent on recovery, technique, and other skills, especially if you are working hard (high stress), not eating well, or not sleeping enough hours each night.
 But, there is also a magic moment when you work out "just because you did not feel like working out".
-That is when you know your new habits you are trying to create are evolving into a more disciplined mindset - a NO EXCUSES Mindset.
+That is when you know the new habits you are trying to create are evolving into a more disciplined mindset - a NO EXCUSES Mindset.

 Too Hot?
 Too Cold?
 Forgot your gym shoes?